okv627/KardiaFlow/notebooks/README.md

-# KardiaFlow: Unified Health Data Pipeline
+# Kardiaflow: Unified Health Data Pipeline

 This project ingests synthetic healthcare data into a Databricks Lakehouse using **Delta Lake**, **Auto Loader**, and a scalable **medallion architecture** (Bronze → Silver → Gold).
 It supports two core domains: